 If you are an advanced diver, you should instead visit the Tugboat, an impressive wreck that lies 30 meters deep, which is the only deep wreck in Santorini.

-Santorini offers several other amazing diving and snorkeling sites, such as Kamari beach and Vlychada beach.
+Santorini offers several other amazing diving and snorkelling sites, such as Kamari beach and Vlychada beach.

 While in Santorini, don’t miss a dive to the nearby small island of Palea Kameni, which offers great options for drop-offs and wall dives.
 Large deposits of pumice and dacite formed the island, and inside and around the stunning lava formations, you can admire some spectacular marine life, including seahorses, octopuses, squid, and moray eels.